End of support for Bitbucket Server hosting on Windows

-Previously we announced that as of February 2021, we will no longer sell new licenses for our Server products and will stop new feature development in our Server product line, with migration to Bitbucket Data Center (self-hosted) or Bitbucket Cloud being the alternatives.
+Previously we announced that as of February 2021, we'll no longer sell new licenses for our Server products and will stop new feature development in our Server product line, with migration to Bitbucket Data Center (self-hosted) or Bitbucket Cloud being the alternatives.

 Bitbucket only ever supported hosting on Windows for Server licenses, not the Enterprise-focused Data Center license.
-The end-of-life for Server licenses means the end-of-life for hosting Bitbucket on Windows following a similar process.
+The end of support for Server licenses means the end of support for hosting Bitbucket on Windows following a similar process.
 Here we describe exactly what this process looks like for hosting Bitbucket on Windows.

 What was previously announced?

-Previously we announced the changes to our Server product line, and by extension, what is happening for Windows support.
+Previously we announced the changes to our Server product line, and by extension, what's happening for Windows support.
 Specifically:

 End of sale for new licenses

-As of February 2, 2021, we will no longer sell new licenses for our Server products and will cease new feature development in our Server product line.
+As of February 2, 2021, we'll no longer sell new licenses for our Server products and will cease new feature development in our Server product line.

 No new feature development

-As of February 15, 2022, we will only provide security bug fixes for critical vulnerabilities until the end of support.
+As of February 15, 2022, we'll only provide security bug fixes for critical vulnerabilities until the end of support.

 End of support